One-shot distillation with constant overhead using catalysts: Introduction

-Quantum technologies hold the potential of offering revolutionary advantages over classical methods in crucial technological tasks including computation and communication, driven by the precise manipulation of various kinds of quantum resources such as quantum entanglement~\cite{Horodecki:entanglement}, quantum coherence~\cite{coherenceRMP}, and magic states~\cite{Bravyi2005}.
-However, the fragile nature of these quantum resources presents a formidable challenge, as these microscopic systems are highly susceptible to various sources of interference, including environmental noises and control imperfections~\cite{Preskill2018quantumcomputingin}.
-These noise effects can significantly undermine the effectiveness and security of quantum computation and communication, thereby limiting the practical applicability of quantum technologies.
-To address these challenges, quantum resource distillation has emerged as a key strategy~\cite{bennett_purification_1996,Bravyi2005}, aiming to transform multiple noisy copies of a quantum resource into fewer, more purified copies, thereby enhancing their efficacy for subsequent applications.
-Notable examples include entanglement distillation~\cite{BBPS96:ent_dist,bennett_purification_1996,BDSW96:ent_qec,fang2019distillation} and coherence distillation~\cite{WinterYang16,Fang2018,Regula2018,hayashi2021finite} that play key roles in quantum networking and cryptography respectively, and in particular, magic state distillation~\cite{Bravyi2005,BravyiHaah12,HastingsHaah18,LBT19,wills2024constantoverheadmagicstatedistillation,golowich2024asymptotically,nguyen2024good,lee2024low}, which is of substantial interest as a leading scheme for the implementation of non-Clifford gates, which is considered a major bottleneck for fault-tolerant quantum computing.
+Quantum technologies hold the potential of offering revolutionary advantages over classical methods in crucial technological tasks including computation and communication, driven by accurate manipulation of various kinds of quantum resources including quantum entanglement~\cite{Horodecki:entanglement}, quantum coherence~\cite{coherenceRMP}, and nonstabilizerness/``magic''~\cite{Bravyi2005}.
+However, the fragile nature of quantum information resources presents a formidable challenge, as the microscopic systems are highly susceptible to various sources of interference such as environmental noises and control imperfections~\cite{Preskill2018quantumcomputingin}.
+These noise and error effects can significantly undermine the effectiveness and security of quantum computation and communication, thereby limiting the scalability and applicability of quantum technologies.
+In addressing these challenges, quantum resource distillation~\cite{bennett_purification_1996,Bravyi2005}---which entails converting noisy quantum resources into a smaller amount of purer ones with certain free operations---has emerged as a ubiquitously important procedure.
+For instance, magic state distillation~\cite{Bravyi2005,campbell2010bound,BravyiHaah12,HastingsHaah18,KrishnaTillich18,LBT19,Fang2020PRL,FangLiuPRXQ,Liu2022manybody,wills2024constantoverheadmagicstatedistillation,golowich2024asymptotically,nguyen2024good,lee2024low,golowich2024quantumldpccodestransversal} is of major interest in quantum computation as a leading scheme for the implementation of logical non-Clifford gates, which constitutes the main bottleneck in building fault-tolerant quantum computers.
+Other notable examples include entanglement distillation~\cite{BBPS96:ent_dist,bennett_purification_1996,BDSW96:ent_qec,fang2019distillation} and coherence distillation~\cite{WinterYang16,Fang2018,Regula2018,hayashi2021finite} which play key roles in quantum communication, networking and cryptography.